Private client law in Guernsey: overview

 An ad valorem fee is payable for a grant of representation, at the rate of (broadly) 0.35% of the gross value of the Guernsey assets (see Question 21).

 Non-resident individuals are liable for income tax on income from real property situated in Guernsey, whether held by the individual or by a company.
 However, distributions made to a non-resident individual from a Guernsey company or trust are not subject to income tax in Guernsey, unless the company or trust has Guernsey-source income (other than income from bank deposits).

 Taxes on overseas real estate and other assets

 For income tax issues, see Question 2.
 There is no capital gains, inheritance, gift or wealth tax in Guernsey.

 Guernsey operates a double tax treaty with the UK and with Jersey.
 Income arising in the UK and Jersey is granted double tax relief in Guernsey.
 This is for most income but specifically excludes UK dividends and debenture interest.
 If the only UK taxable income of a Guernsey resident is from dividends, and the taxpayer or his accountant advises when submitting his Guernsey income tax return that no claim for repayment of UK tax is to be made, the net dividend is assessed to Guernsey tax, by concession only.

-During 2012/2013, Guernsey signed a number of additional double tax and mutual agreements, providing relief from double taxation on certain types of earned income for individuals.
+Guernsey has signed other double tax and mutual agreements, providing relief from double taxation on certain types of earned income for individuals.
 Guernsey continues to extend the circumstances in which relief from double taxation can be claimed.
-Details are available on the Guernsey Income Tax Office website (www.gov.gg/ccm/navigation/income-tax).
+Details are available on the Guernsey Income Tax Office website (www.gov.gg/tax).